40343450/SEMCourseworkGroupB/use_cases/use_case_26.md

 Primary tasks.

 ##Preconditions
-we have a database containing the information about the countries and their assocaited population.
+we have a database containing the information about the world's countries, continents, regions and cities with their assocaited population.

 ##Success End Conditions

-A report showing all the countries in the world organised by largest population to smallest.
+A report showing the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

 ##Failed End Conditions

-No report showing all the countries in the world organised by largest population to smallest.
+No report showing the population of the world, population of any continent, population of any region, population of any country, population of any district and population of any city accessible to the organisation.

 ##Primary Actor